What’s at Stake:

 The DR/GR (Density Reduction/Groundwater Resource area was set aside in East Lee County to prevent overbuilding and protect vital freshwater sources and wildlife habitat.
 Despite these protections, the County has allowed increasing development and mining within its borders.

-Act Monday to protect your future clean water and quality of life.
-We need residents to show up and speak out against further development.
+Act now to protect your future clean water and quality of life.

 What’s so Important about Lee Plan Map 14?